5 ‘Supernatural’ Easter Eggs in ‘Timeless’ Season 1

 1: Eric Kripke Kills Another Jessica

 This one should have stood out the most for Supernatural fans.
-When Wyatt Logan shared the reason he was interested in the time travelling mission, he shared his deceased wife’s name as Jessica.
+When Wyatt Logan shared the reason he was interested in the time traveling mission, he shared his deceased wife’s name as Jessica.
 Sure enough, this is the name of Sam’s girlfriend in Supernatural – a woman who dies in the very first episode.

 Supernatural wasn’t the first time Kripke killed off a Jessica, either.
 He used the name in Boogyman, too, according to UPROXX.
 It turns out that the name is possibly of someone who broke Kripke’s heart when he was younger.
 Writers always say not to annoy them, because they will write you in as a character that dies!